Taylor Booth (soccer)

-Taylor Anthony Booth (born May 31, 2001) is an American professional soccer player who plays as a midfielder for club Twente and the United States national team.
+Taylor Anthony Booth (born May 31, 2001) is an American professional soccer player who plays as a midfielder for Major League Soccer (MLS) club Real Salt Lake, on loan from club Twente.

 Club career

 Youth career

 Booth joined the Bayern Munich youth team from the Real Salt Lake youth academy in January 2019.
 He made his professional debut for Bayern Munich II in the 3.
 Liga on June 14, 2020, coming on as a substitute in the 73rd minute for Malik Tillman in the away match against Waldhof Mannheim, which finished as a 3–2 win.
 He finished the 2019–20 season with two appearances.
 He also made two appearances for the reserve team during the 2020–21 season before being loaned out to SKN St. Pölten.

 Loan to SKN St. Pölten

 On February 8, 2021, Booth was loaned to Austrian side SKN St. Pölten until the end of the season.

 Bayern Munich

 On August 25, he was promoted to Bayern Munich's senior squad for their 2021–22 DFB-Pokal first round fixture against Bremer SV.
 He came as a substitute in the second half and played 22 minutes in the 12–0 victory.